sgwie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Prints out result of POWER divided by DIVIDE.
 POWER and DIVIDE are environment variables 10-love_exponent_breath
 Prints out results of BREATH to the power of LOVE.
-BREATH and LOVE are environment variables
+BREATH and LOVE are environment variables 11-binary_to_decimal
+Prints out number in base 10 from base 2.
+The number is stored in the environment variable BINARY